Investors cast doubts on Sharp's future, ability to pay debts

 Moody's Investors Service does not have a rating for Sharp.

-Sharp's shares closed 12.8 percent lower on Friday, their biggest one-day percentage fall since August 3.
+Sharp's shares closed 12.8 percent lower, their biggest one-day percentage fall since August 3.

-Short selling in Sharp is on the rise, indicating greater investor pessimism.